zPeanut/tienlen/README.md

 Having a quartet of 2's on hand, automatically wins the game, regardless of being played or not.

 ### TODO:
+- add waiting room, to wait for players to connect
 - add game logic
+  - server needs to deal cards to players
+  - add turn based card laying by clients
+  - add ui element to signify what type of hand is being played right now
+  - add general game logic (including bombs, instant win etc.)
+  - add server messages indicating which player played what
+  - add server message indicating player passed
+  - add pass button to ui (keybind? visual button?) -> currently playing nothing is a pass (might need to rework or not)
+  - add score tracking (winning a game adds one point to the respective player)

+future:
+  - add special message if player won with `3 of aces`
+  - maybe add pot system? (visual only)